zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 If 2 workflows have the same priority by alphabetical order by **name**.
 Triggers are evaluated in alphabetical order, by **name.**

-Because of the way Core Workflow works all changes to attributes are checked with the application server – please see :doc:`limitations` for possible issues.
+Because of the way Core Workflows works all changes to attributes are checked with the application server – please see :doc:`limitations` for possible issues.

-Below we're talking about settings that have an impact and are not self explanatory.
+Below we're talking about settings that have an impact and are not self-explanatory.

 Object
 ------